AdamsPL/fight-club/README.md

 **--enable-ui true** - if set engine will display an UI with current game status

+**--timeout TIME** - if set engine will limit total time used by each players.
+Player whose move time expires loses the game

 # Tournament mode #
 	./tournament.sh PLAYER_LIST.txt PATH_TO_ENGINE ENGINE_PARAMS